Alkylation: Methylation with diazomethane

 Diazomethane is a popular methylating agent in the laboratory, but it is too hazardous (explosive gas with a high acute toxicity) to be employed on an industrial scale without special precautions.
 Use of diazomethane has been significantly reduced by the introduction of the safer and equivalent reagent trimethylsilyldiazomethane.

 Hazards

 Electrophilic, soluble alkylating agents are often toxic and carcinogenic, due to their tendency to alkylate DNA.
 This mechanism of toxicity is relevant to the function of anti-cancer drugs in the form of alkylating antineoplastic agents.
 Some chemical weapons such as mustard gas (sulfide of dichloroethyl) function as alkylating agents.
 Alkylated DNA either does not coil or uncoil properly, or cannot be processed by information-decoding enzymes.
+Without functional DNA, the functioning of the cell ceases, leading to cell death.
+Thus, these alkylating agents are cytotoxic.

 Catalysts

-Electrophilic alkylations use Lewis acids and Brønsted acids, sometimes both.
+Electrophilic alkylation uses Lewis acids and Brønsted acids, sometimes both.
 Classically, Lewis acids, e.g., aluminium trichloride, are employed when the alkyl halide are used.
 Brønsted acids are used when alkylating with olefins.
 Typical catalysts are zeolites, i.e. solid acid catalysts, and sulfuric acid.
 Silicotungstic acid is used to manufacture ethyl acetate by the alkylation of acetic acid by ethylene: